mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part2.md

     case open = "("
     case close = ")"
 }
+/// - Paramaters
+///   - diff: number of opened paranthesis subtracted by the number of close parenthesis
-func generateParen(num: Int) -> [String] {
+///   - openedCount: We need this to be sure we don't exceed the total number of allowed parentheises func generateParen(num: Int) -> [String] {
     var ans: [String] = []
     func h(diff: Int, paren: P, openedCount: Int, currentPath: String) {